-Military personnel, vehicles and equipment from the ADF and its partners will operate across Australia in support of Exercise Talisman Sabre 2025.
+Military personnel, vehicles, equipment and aircraft from the ADF and its partners will operate across Australia in support of Exercise Talisman Sabre 2025.

 The Australian Public in Queensland, New South Wales, Northern Territory, and Western Australia should expect to see an increase presence of heavy military convoys on public roads throughout July and the start of August 2025.